Wushu in Singapore: History

 In 1993, Singapore was ranked the number one wushu nation within Southeast Asia.
-The same year, May Tan Mui Buay, a taijiquan exponent, snagged the gold medal at the Southeast Asian Games of the year in Singapore, and followed up this feat by finishing third and obtaining the country's first medal at the 1994 Asian Games in Hiroshima, Japan.
+The same year, Tan Mui Buay, a taijiquan exponent, snagged the gold medal at the SEA Games held in Singapore, and followed up this feat by finishing third and obtaining the country's first medal at the 1994 Asian Games in Hiroshima, Japan.
 The Singapore Sports Council recognised Tan's achievements by rating her as an elite-class athlete.
 She also won a place in the Singapore Book of Records for her showing in Hiroshima.

-The 1995 World Wushu Championships held in the United States saw Ng Cheng Hye (now better known as Vincent Ng), who participated in the broadsword category, earning the country its first gold medal at the event.
+The 1995 World Wushu Championships held in the United States saw Vincent Ng, who participated in the broadsword category, earning the country its first gold medal at the event.
 This feat was unparalleled for more than a decade, until in November 2013 when Ho Lin Ying became the second Singaporean individual wushu world champion.
 In 1999, he was listed as one of the twentieth-century's fifty best athletes by newspaper The Straits Times.
 In 2015, Tan Xiang Tian became Singapore third world wushu champion after winning xingyiquan at the 2015 World Wushu Championships in Jakarta, Indonesia.

-The renowned Wing Chun master Ip Man, also spelt as Ip Man, imparted his knowledge of the sport to disciples Lee Shing and Wong Shun Leung.
+The renowned Wing Chun master Ip Man, imparted his knowledge of the sport to disciples Lee Shing and Wong Shun Leung.
 Joseph Cheng and Nino Bernardo became proteges of Lee and Wong respectively, and they in turn became Singaporean Chua Kah Joo's teachers, making Chua a third-generation Yip Man disciple.
 Later in his life, Chua set up various wushu academies in the United Kingdom and one in his home country, also coaching a healthy number of students.
 Similarly, there are a handful of third or fourth-generation proteges of another wushu great, Wong Fei-hung, in Singapore.
 They include Leong Kwok Khuen and Siew Puay Lee.